crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 Each HIT gives worker a certain attribute, its exact description, some example adjectives, and lets them judge for an additional several adjectives if each of them could describe that attribute.

-Below is the screenshots of the HIT instructions (same across all HITs) that worker can see. *To better understand this project, please take a close look at these instructions.*
+Below is a screenshot of the HIT instructions (same across all HITs) that worker can see. *To better understand this project, please take a close look at these instructions.*

 <img src="assignments/hw7/ins_screenshot.png" alt="Example HIT view" width="90%"/>

-And below are screenshots of an example that worker would see and need to complete after the instruction.
+And below is a screenshot of an example that worker would see and need to complete after the instruction.

 <img src="assignments/hw7/hit_screenshot.png" alt="Example HIT view" width="90%"/>